Disc Degeneration and Lower Back Pain

 - Key Information

-- Aging process of disc with loss of hydration/structure
+- Ageing process of the disc with loss of hydration and structure; a disease only when symptomatic

 - Key Information